lmas/thesis/thesis.typ

 	indicating a potential insider trader, and analysis should flag it as such.

 - Medical and public health monitors:
-	Medical symptoms or diseases can be detected and tracked by using medical data, either from patient records or attached health sensors.
+	Medical data either from patient records or attached health sensor can detect or track medical symptoms, issues, and diseases.
 	For example, it is common to monitor a patient's condition over time or tracking the outbreak of diseases in specific areas such as cities.
 	In this scenario, not being able to detect anomalies in the patient's data could